 St. Clair County Community College’s Veteran Services Coordinator Dawn Hestand provides assistance navigating the federal and state programs used by SC4’s Veteran and active-duty students.

 Dawn Hestand may be reached by calling (810) 989-5643 or email@example.com with any questions.

-All military connected veterans or active duty personnel attending SC4 will need to request a Joint Services Transcript (JST) for evaluation.
+All student veterans or active-duty personnel attending SC4 will need to request a Joint Services Transcript (JST) for evaluation.
 Students who have served in the Air Force or Air National Guard will need to request their military transcript from the Air University (Air Force and Air National Guard will be required to pay postage).

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

 Resources for Veterans

 - Call (800) 273-8255 and press 1

 - Text message to 838255

 - Call (855) 829-6636, which connects to the Center for Women Vets